sassongal/Kickabout/FIGMA_MAKE_PROMPT.md

 # 🎨 Kickadoor - Complete Design System & App Structure for Figma Make

+> **Note**: This prompt references the existing Figma design output located in `/Kickadoor Mobile App Design/` folder, which contains React/TypeScript implementations of all components.
+Use these as reference for exact styling, component structure, and implementation details.

 ## 📱 App Overview

 **Kickadoor** is a social network for neighborhood soccer players in Israel.
 It connects players, Hubs (soccer communities), and fields, enabling users to find local games, organize matches, build communities, and track performance.